-- 676 Malicious actors with access (authorized or unauthorized) to device sensors (microphone, camera, - 677 gyroscope, Global Positioning System receiver, and radios) can use them to conduct surveillance.
-It may - be directed at the user, as when tracking the device location, or it may be applied more generally, as - 679 when recording any nearby sounds.
-Captured sensor data may be immediately useful to a malicious - actor, such as a recording of an executive meeting.
-Alternatively, the attacker may analyze the data in - isolation or in combination with other data to yield sensitive information.
-For example, a malicious actor - 682 can use audio recordings of on-device or proximate activity to probabilistically determine user inputs to - 683 touchscreens and keyboards, essentially turning the device into a remote keylogger.
+Malicious actors with access (authorized or unauthorized) to device sensors (microphone, camera, gyroscope, Global Positioning System receiver, and radios) can use them to conduct surveillance.
+It may be directed at the user, as when tracking the device location, or it may be applied more generally, as when recording any nearby sounds.
+Captured sensor data may be immediately useful to a malicious actor, such as a recording of an executive meeting.
+Alternatively, the attacker may analyze the data in isolation or in combination with other data to yield sensitive information.
+For example, a malicious actor can use audio recordings of on-device or proximate activity to probabilistically determine user inputs to touchscreens and keyboards, essentially turning the device into a remote keylogger.

-- 685 Overall likelihood: very high - Justification: This has been seen on public application stores, with applications allegedly being used for - data-collection.
-As mentioned in Threat Event 1, unbeknownst to the user, a downloaded application - 688 may be granted privacy-intrusive permissions that allow access to device sensors.
+Justification: This has been seen on public application stores, with applications allegedly being used for data-collection.
+As mentioned in threat event 1, unbeknownst to the user, a downloaded application may be granted privacy-intrusive permissions that allow access to device sensors.